Alfie Dingley and Billy Caldwell started the wave of change for access to medical cannabis in the UK.

 Alfie Dingley and his parents, Hannah Deacon and Drew Dingley, have taken drastic steps to gain cannabis oil for Alfie’s condition.
 After moving to the Netherlands and receiving a prescription for cannabis, the family tried to return home to the UK, but it wouldn’t be that simple.

 Alfie Dingley’s Fight for Access to Cannabis

 Alfie Dingley has had quite the struggle.
-Up until the beginning of November 2018, cannabis had been a schedule I drug in the United Kingdom, meaning that it was not recognized to have any medicinal qualities.
+Up until the beginning of November 2018, cannabis had been a schedule I drug in the UK.
+This means it is not recognized to have any medicinal benefit.
 In that case, any person in possession of these substances could face criminal penalty.

 However, a review of cannabis has turned toward rescheduling – something that may have had to come soon enough anyway, with WHO looking to reschedule through the UN.
 As of November 1 of this year, specialized doctors can prescribe medical cannabis in severe cases.
 But when Alfie Dingley’s struggle with epilepsy took a serious turn, this wasn’t the case.

 Alfie struggled with as many as 150 seizures in a single month – that’s roughly 5 a day.
 His parents had made the decision to move to the Netherlands to test out medical cannabis when all other options failed.
 The current range of prescription drugs had side effects, and seemed to do very little for Alfie’s illness.

 Eventually, the family decided to move home, bringing Alfie’s medical cannabis prescription with them.
 However, the legality of cannabis called into question Alfie’s ability to continue to have access to his medicine.